lexonegit/Unity-Twitch-Chat/README.md

 <img src="https://i.imgur.com/KIA8KcZ.png">

+## Installation

+Twitch IRC for Unity can be installed via the package manager.
+You can install the package directly from its GitHub URL, or from your local disk by downloading the package.

 ## Requirements
 1. Twitch Account
 2. Twitch OAuth token (You can generate one at https://twitchapps.com/tmi/)

-## Instructions
+## Getting Started

-**I recommend looking at the included ExampleProject for a better understanding**

-1. Create a new empty GameObject and add **TwitchIRC.cs** to it
+1. Create a new empty GameObject and add the **TwitchIRC** component
-3. Enter your Twitch details (OAuth, nick, channel) inside the inspector
+2. In the inspector, enter your Twitch login information (OAuth, nick, channel)
-4. Create a new empty GameObject and a new C# script with a reference to the **TwitchIRC.cs** component
-5. In your new C# script, add a listener to **TwitchIRC.ChatMessageEvent**
+3. Make sure that "Connect on Start" is checked in the inspector and hit Play– you should see a successful **JOIN** message in your Unity Console!

+To start handling chat messages, add a listener to **TwitchIRC.ChatMessageEvent**.
+The listener will receive a **Chatter** object, which contains informaton about the chat message such as the message itself and the username of the sender.

 ## API